A fictional travelogue; four minutes to read.

 The morning light filters into our room.
 Notwithstanding my double-paned glass hotel room window at the Chateau Frontenac, the view is chilling.

 Every surface is covered by a snowy white tarpaulin.
-On the windowsill, sparkly snow catches the morning sunrise.
-The only movement, slow-drifting ice floes on the St. Lawrence River.
+On the windowsill, snow sparkles as it catches the morning sunrise.
+The only movement are the slow-drifting ice floes on the St. Lawrence River.

 Behind me, my wife—burrowed deep into a pile of blankets—is sleeping.
 Turning, I whisper, “Time to get up, darling.
 It’s snowing.
 Look!
 The bathroom fixtures are all white.”